Samsung Electronics Levant Hosts its Annual Ramadan Iftar for Its Employees and Their Families

-(MENAFN- Asdaa BCW) Samsung Electronics Levant recently hosted its annual Ramadan iftar for its employees and their families, in the presence of General Manager Chol Woong Yoon.
+(MENAFN- Asdaa-amman) Samsung Electronics Levant recently hosted its annual Ramadan iftar for its employees and their families, in the presence of General Manager Chol Woong Yoon.

 The Iftar coincided with the company's strong launch in 2024, as part of a series of programs and activities that Samsung allocates within its strategy to nurture its human resources via promoting unity among its members.
 Samsung seeks to achieve its vision of providing an ideal work environment by offering many benefits, most notably continuous appreciation and effective communication.